rmutegeki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell, permissions

 Project done during the **ALX Fullstack Software Engineering Program**.
-It aims to learn about man pages, permissions (owner, group and other) of files and directories in **Shell**.
+It aims to learn about man pages, permissions (owner, group and other) of files and directories in the **Shell**.
 For the Star Wars exercise, I used https://itsfoss.com/star-wars-linux/ as a reference.

 ## Technologies